Holy Liquid (HL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Holy Liquid Historical Price

-According to the latest data gathered on Holy Liquid live price page, the current price of Holy Liquid is 0.00342112USD.
-The circulating supply of Holy Liquid(HL) is 1.00B HL , giving it a market capitalization of $3.41M.
+According to the latest data gathered on Holy Liquid live price page, the current price of Holy Liquid is 0.00336672USD.
+The circulating supply of Holy Liquid(HL) is 1.00B HL , giving it a market capitalization of $3.36M.

 - 30 Days0.00%$ --$ 0.004744$ 0.002243